 Kenosha, Wisconsin, US

-It is unclear how many more Sholes Visibles were produced after 1903 when August D. Meiselbach left the picture.
-Lastly, in the early 1920 as frontstrike typewriters were the norm, Frederick Sholes produced the Diamond.
-It was really nothing more than a Sholes Visible base with a common frontsrike type basket affixed to it.
+Just how many more Sholes Visibles were produced after 1903 is unclear because that still wasn't the end of the story for the typewriter.
+Frederick Sholes seemed quite fixed with the machine.
+He filed several more patents in 1900, 1902 and 1907 to improve upon it and, in the early 1920's, when frontstrike typewriters were the norm, Frederick prototyped the Diamond.
+The Diamond appears to have been nothing more than a Sholes Visible with a modern frontsrike type basket affixed to it.

-Of the models I've seen, the one on this page is the later model with its long return lever hanging down the right side of the carriage.
-Earlier examples would have had a pinch-style return lever in its stead.
+The Sholes Visible on this, with its long return lever hanging down the right side of the carriage page is a later example.
+Earlier examples had a pinch-style return lever instead like the one in the ad.